justinwoo/react-rxjs-flow/README.md

-# dyanmic width scroll table
+# dynamic width scroll table

 This branch is based off of https://github.com/justinwoo/cycle-scroll-table/ and uses architecture that Andre helped make in that branch using Cycle.js.